isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Warn on any class that contains data members and also has an overridable (non-`final`) virtual function.
+* Warn on any class that contains data members and also has an overridable (non-`final`) virtual function that wasn't inherited from a base class.

 ### <a name="Rh-separation"></a>C.122: Use abstract classes as interfaces when complete separation of interface and implementation is needed